 No one wants his or her child's first ski lesson to be with a crabby coach.
 Solitude focuses on the fun.
 Oh, and they try to keep the expenses in check too.

 Let's talk a little about money.
-After coming off a week in Vail (ouch), We appreciated the lift prices: Adult full day $79, Junior (7-13) $50 and children 6 & under ski free.
+After coming off a week in Vail (ouch), We appreciated the affordable lift prices.
+Solitude is now on the Ikon pass and they have some of the most competitive lift prices around.
 Solitude wants families to fall in love with the sport and to start young.
 That's why they make it affordable (learn more about the great Utah program where all 5th and 6th graders ski free here).

 Lessons aren't cheap anywhere.
 Solitude does a great job keeping that in check.
 Here's what you're looking at for lessons.Youth Snowsports Academy: For ages 6-13, $142 10-3:30pm.
 Includes lessons, lift ticket and lunch.
 For younger kids try the Ski & Play: For ages 3-5, 9am to 4pm.
 Includes lessons, lift ticket and lunch. $200.